jonniek/mpv-scripts/README.md

   Allows you to remove one or consecutive files after they have ended playing.
 Settings for different eof-reasons and default behaviour are inside lua settings variable.
 Use with toggling keybind or send command directly with script message.
   `ctrl+alt+x script-binding toggledeletefile`
   `script-message trashfileonend true true` - deletefile[true, false], oneonly[true, false]
-  `mpv --script-opts=trashonend=true` - open mpv with deletefile enabled
+  `mpv --script-opts=trashfileonend-deletefile=yes` - open mpv with deletefile enabled

 ## My bigger scripts
 ### [unseen-playlistmaker](https://github.com/donmaiq/unseen-playlistmaker)